GandhiCloudLab/ibm-cloud-private-catalog-iam-ag/README.md

 Note : Here .tgz files are stored in the tgz folder.
 As a best practice it should be stored as part of the Git Tag Release.

-## 6.3 install
+## 7.3 install

 Contains script files to create tgz files from the terraform folder.

-You can run `2-create-tgz-commit.sh` file to create tgz file and commmit to git.
+You can run `2-create-tgz-commit.sh` file to create tgz file and commit to git.

 <img src="images/Terraform08-tgz-files.png" >